The Minimal Axion Minimal Linear $\sigma$ Model: The Axion and ALP Phenomenology

 The difference with respect to the traditional invisible axion models resides partly in the axion couplings to photons and gluons, and in the EWSB sector.
 As underlined in Ref.~\cite{Brivio:2017sdm}, adding a KSVZ axion to the ML$\s$M narrows the range of possible values that the ratio $c_{a\gamma\gamma}/c_{agg}$ may take: the minimal AML$\s$M presented here provides a very sharp prediction for this ratio, \be \dfrac{c_{a\gamma\gamma}}{c_{agg}}=\dfrac{14}{3}\,. \ee Moreover, in the minimal AML$\s$M with $f_s\gtrsim10^8\GeV$ the low-energy theory is not exactly the SM, but the EWSB mechanism is non-linearly realised and the Higgs particle originates as a GB.
 This model may be confirmed, or excluded, by a precise measure of $c_{a\gamma\gamma}/c_{agg}$ and by a dedicated analysis of the EW sector.
 In particular, this case corresponds to the scenario where only the physical Higgs remains in the low-energy spectrum, while the other two scalar dofs are very massive.
 In consequence, only indirect searches on Higgs couplings or the physics associated to the longitudinal components of the SM gauge bosons may have the potential to constrain the minimal AML$\s$M.\\

 For much lighter values of the $f_s$ scale, instead, the astrophysical bounds on $g_{a\gamma\gamma}$ coupling can be satisfied only assuming that the axion mass and its characteristic scale $f_s$ are not correlated.
 This corresponds to the ALP scenario: differently from the QCD axion, an ALP has a mass that is independent from its characteristic scale $f_s$, due to additional sources of soft shift symmetry breaking with respect to those in Eqs.~(\ref{AxionMassContributionQCD}) and (\ref{AxionMassContributionKSVZ}), and does not necessarily solve the strong CP problem\footnote{In the ALP scenario, a solution to the Strong CP problem is not guaranteed and therefore the condition 4 is not required.
-An additional scenario satisfying conditions 1, 2, and 3, can be considered: in this case, $n_{q_L}=n_{\psi_L}=n_{\psi_R}=n_{\chi_R} =n_{t_R}\pm n_s=n_{\chi_L}\pm n_s$ (with the ``$+$'' or ``$-$'' are associated to the presence of the $z_1$ or $\tilde{z}_1$ terms in the Lagrangian, respectively), and the induced renormalisable scalar potential turns out to be the same as in Eq.~(\ref{renpot}).} As an example, a benchmark point that passes all the previous bounds corresponds to a $1\GeV$ axion with $f_s\sim200\TeV$.
-The most sensitive observables for this particle are its couplings with two $W$'s, two $Z$'s and $Z\gamma$, see Eq.~(\ref{CouplingsFisicasRilevantes}), than can be analysed in collider searches.
-The other class of constraints arising from meson decays are not relevant in this case: the $K^+\to \pi^++a$ decay is kinematically forbidden for this axion mass, while the prediction for the branching ratio of $B^+\to K^++a$ is of $\lesssim10^{-13}$, much below the future expected sensitivity at Belle II~\cite{Cunliffe:2017cox}.
+An additional scenario satisfying conditions 1, 2, and 3, can be considered: in this case, $n_{q_L}=n_{\psi_L}=n_{\psi_R}=n_{\chi_R}=n_{t_R}\pm n_s=n_{\chi_L}\pm n_s$ (with the ``$+$'' or ``$-$'' are associated to the presence of the $z_1$ or $\tilde{z}_1$ terms in the Lagrangian, respectively), and the induced renormalisable scalar potential turns out to be the same as in Eq.~(\ref{renpot}).}.
+In what follows, an ALP with $m_a=1\GeV$ and $f_s\sim1\TeV$ will be considered as a benchmark point that passes the previous bounds on axion coupling to photons.